Rodolfo Castro Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The Marlins pitching staff ranks third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins have a 4.09 team ERA that ranks 14th among all league pitching staffs.
+- The Marlins have the 13th-ranked team ERA among all MLB pitching staffs (4.04).

-- Marlins pitchers combine to allow 79 total home runs at a clip of one per game (to rank 13th in baseball).
+- Marlins pitchers combine to surrender the eighth-fewest home runs in baseball (79 total, one per game).

+- Perez (4-1) gets the starting nod for the Marlins in his ninth start of the season.
+He's put together a 1.54 ERA in 41 2/3 innings pitched, with 45 strikeouts.

+- In his most recent time out on Tuesday, the right-hander tossed six scoreless innings against the Toronto Blue Jays while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.